Survivorship: During and After Treatment

 • Late side effects can start months or even years after treatment ends.

-Long-term and late effects of cancer and cancer treatment can include both physical and emotional changes.
+Long-term and late side effects of cancer and cancer treatment can include both physical and emotional changes.

 Talk with your health care team about your risk of developing long-term and late side effects.
 Your risk will depend on the type of cancer you had, the treatment you received, and your overall health.

-Your follow-up care should include a review of your symptoms, physical exam and other tests as needed.
-This might include blood tests to check your blood counts, and to see how your liver, kidneys and other body organs are working.
+• Blood tests to check your blood counts and to see how your liver, kidneys, and other body organs are working.

-If you had a treatment that is known to cause certain late effects, your follow-up care might include certain tests.
-Examples include:
+If you had a treatment that is known to cause certain late side effects, your follow-up care might include special tests.
+Examples may include:

-• A yearly thyroid gland examination if you had radiation therapy to the head, neck, or throat.
+• A yearly thyroid exam if you had radiation therapy to the head, neck, or throat

-• Lung function tests if you received a drug called bleomycin (Blenoxane) or had a bone marrow (stem cell) transplant.
-Lung function tests show how much air your lungs can hold and how quickly air moves in and out of them.
+• Lung function tests if you received chemotherapy (chemo) that can affect how the lungs work or had a stem cell or bone marrow transplant.
+These tests show how much air your lungs can hold and how quickly air moves in and out of them

-• Regular mammograms if you got radiation therapy to your chest when you were less than 40 years of age.
+• Yearly mammograms and breast MRIs if you got radiation therapy to your chest when you were less than 30 years of age

-Ask your doctor about the most appropriate tests for you.
+Ask your doctor about which tests are right for you.
 Learn more about side effects of cancer treatments and ways to manage them.

 Questions to ask your health care team